-With my abundance of tomatillos I normally make batches of green sauce for enchilada Suisas.
-This time I decided to add a roasted salsa to the mix.
+With my abundance of tomatillos, I normally make batches of green sauce for Enchilada Suizas.
+This time, I decided to add a roasted salsa to the mix.
 To be honest, it was really out of pure laziness.
-It doesn't get much easier than tossing a bunch of ingredients on a baking sheet under the broiler for ten minutes and then blending 'em all together.
+It doesn’t get much easier than tossing a bunch of ingredients on a baking sheet under the broiler for ten minutes and then blending ’em all together.
 Easy, but so good!
 The charred bits add such a nice smokiness to the salsa.
-Again, it was a situation of why didn't I make this sooner.
+Again, it was a situation of why didn’t I make this sooner.

 Roasted Tomatillo Salsa

 - 1 1/2 pounds fresh tomatillos, husked, rinsed and dried

 - 2 fresh whole garlic cloves, unpeeled